Senegal Resident Representative Site

 Senegal and The IMF

-Senegal: Sixth Review Under the Policy Support Instrument and Request for Modification of an Assessment Criterion—Staff Report; Informational Annex; Press Release and Executive Director’s Statement
+Senegal: Seventh Review Under the Policy Support Instrument and Request for Modification of Assessment Criteria-Staff Report; and Press Release

 Regional Economic Outlook for Sub-Saharan Africa